 Vice President DeMerritt reviewed the 2016 first quarter financial update and dashboard with the Board.

 The committee also met and approved the proposed AACRAO operating budget for 2016-2017.
-Vice President DeMerritt noted that service fees and expenses were both lower due to an expected restructure of AACRAO’s International Education Services, and that the dues increase approved by the Board on December 5 2015 was not included in the budget.
+Vice President DeMerritt noted that service fees and expenses were both lower due to an expected restructure of AACRAO’s International Education Services, and that the dues increase approved by the Board on December 5, 2015, was not included in the budget.

 MOTION 2016.01.07 – It was duly moved that the Board approve the proposed AACRAO operating budget for 2016-2017.
 APPROVED